targaryen-house/MVC-App/README.md

       - Ensure search parameters are able to be pulled with valid keywords
       - Ensure the query returns valid data

+- As a User, I want to be able to navigate through different trails that I have searched for, so that I can find trails that excite me.
+   - Features.
+      - Display returned search data in a list of thumbnails with quick-access info
+      - Provide delimiters for search results to narrow down options
+      - Display an icon on any "hidden gem" trails for easy identification
+      - Allow users to redirect to a page to add their own "hidden gem" trails

+   - Acceptance
+      - All trail data is accurate and easy to digest
+      - Search results can be narrowed down by using the delimiters
+      - "Hidden gems" link correctly redirects

-- As a User, I would like to know the weather conditions at the trails I am viewing.
+- As a User, I would like to know the weather conditions at the trails I am viewing so that I can make informed decisions regarding when I would like to visit the trail.
    - Features
       - On page load of idividual Details View query OpenWeather for the weather at co-ords of hike
       - Deserialize incoming json package